coderamen666/srd-v3.5-md/epic/epic-spells.md

 when struck by an opponent unless the caster causes the illusion to react appropriately.
 For an illusion that includes audible, olfactory, tactile, taste, and thermal aspects, increase the Spellcraft DC by +2 per extra aspect.
-Even realistic tactile and thermal illusions can't deal damage, however.
+Even realistic tactile and thermal illusions can’t deal damage, however.
 For each additional image to be created, increase the Spellcraft DC by +1.
 For an illusion that follows a script determined by the caster, increase the Spellcraft DC by +9.
 The figment